25by2025 - a global initiative to change the gender balance within the aviation industry

 How to join 25by2025

 This initiative is open to all airlines and aviation-related organizations, including non-IATA members.
 If you would like to join, please contact us at email@example.com.

 Why is the change needed?

 They clearly show there is room for improvement to drive diversity & inclusion within an industry that brings people closer together.

 During IATA's 2019 World Air Transport Summit, the former CEO of Air New Zealand, Christopher Luxon, challenged the industry to advance gender diversity and urged airlines to do more to address issues that women are facing today.

 Improving gender diversity throughout the industry is needed not just because it is "the right thing to do", but also importantly it makes business sense.
-According to the McKinsey report "Women Matter", 'Companies where women are most strongly represented at board or top-management level are also the companies that perform best."
+According to the McKinsey report "Women in the workplace 2021", “when women are well represented at the top, companies are 50 percent more likely to outperform their peers."

-25by2025 is not done in isolation.
 Achieving gender equality and empowerment of all women and girls is one of the UN Sustainable Development Goals and cannot be done in isolation.
 While we know that some indicators of gender equality are progressing, there is a lot that needs to be done.
 This is why the need to provide all women with equal opportunities to advance their careers has grown.
 25by2025 aims to do just that – by providing the industry with an opportunity to set achievable targets, share best practices, lessons learned and success stories.